 Mr Waring answered my question within 1 hour of my post.
 I then sent him a more detailed message which he also responded to right away, thanking him.
 He offered to discuss my issue by phone so I called him.
 He answered the phone, not an assistant or voice mail.
 He listened very patiently without ...Read On

-Waring Law, PLLC is a South Florida Personal Injury Law Firm with offices in Boca Raton and Deerfield Beach serving the following locations Boca Raton, Deerfield Beach, West Palm Beach, Lantana, Lake Worth, Wellington, Royal Palm Beach, Greenacres, Boynton Beach, Delray Beach, Boca Raton, Deerfield Beach, Pompano Beach, Coconut Creek, Oakland Park, Wilton Manors, Fort Lauderdale, Lauderhill, Tamarac, Coral Springs, Pembroke Pines, Miramar, Hollywood, Hallandale Beach, North Miami, Miami Gardens, Aventura, Opa-Locka, Kendall, Coconut Grove, Coral Gables, Homestead, Florida City, Miami, Brickell, Miami Beach, and the Florida Keys.
+Waring Law, PLLC is a South Florida Personal Injury Law Firm located in Deerfield Beach, FL serving the following locations Boca Raton, Deerfield Beach, West Palm Beach, Lantana, Lake Worth, Wellington, Royal Palm Beach, Greenacres, Boynton Beach, Delray Beach, Pompano Beach, Coconut Creek, Oakland Park, Wilton Manors, Fort Lauderdale, Lauderhill, Tamarac, Coral Springs, Pembroke Pines, Miramar, Hollywood, Hallandale Beach, North Miami, Miami Gardens, Aventura, Opa-Locka, Kendall, Coconut Grove, Coral Gables, Homestead, Florida City, Miami, Brickell, Miami Beach, and the Florida Keys.